 What do Community Catalysts offer?

-Community Catalysts knows how to help and support community enterprise and ventures.
-Over the last 6 years we have worked with 37 local authority areas keen to improve their market diversity in order to provide more choice for local people.
+Since our launch in 2010 Community Catalysts has worked in 49 areas, supporting the development of more than 1800 community enterprises.
+We use a proven model which scales through a single coordinator or Catalyst supporting up to 200 small, self-organising enterprises.
 We work with local partners such as local and health authorities and third sector infrastructure organisations.
 We support our partners to understand and create the necessary culture and systems change needed to enable community enterprises to flourish in their area.

 Small Good Stuff